 All User accounts in Composer are members of a User Group.
 When you create a new User, you must specify the User Group it belongs to.
 User Groups control access rights in Composer, specifically what Composer functions members of the User Group can carry out.
-For example you can set whether they have the ability to create Templates or configure an IS XPert system by creating Playlists or Players etc. When you create a User in Composer you need to set which User Group the User belongs to.
+For example you can set whether they have the ability to create Templates or configure an IS XPert system by creating Playlists or Players etc. When creating a User in Composer the User Group that the User belongs to needs to be set as well.